MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 ![Screenshot showing the contacts search results screen on Remote Assist for HoloLens.](media/HL2-01.02-search.png)

-## Make a one-to-one call to a Teams user outside your organization
+## Make a one-to-one call to a Teams user outside your tenant

-> [!Note]
-> You can make or receive a one-to-one call with a Teams user from another company if your administrator has set up [federation or guesting](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/out-of-tenant-overview#solution-1-federation).
+You can search, call, and receive a call from a Remote Assist user in another tenant if your tenant is federated with that tenant.
 To call a federated user, open the app, select **Search**, and then use the holographic keyboard to enter their full email address.
 You won't see any search results if you enter just a name or a partial email address.
 After you call them once, they will appear in your recent contacts list, so you will not have to search for them again.

-> [!Note]
+>[!Note]
-> If you're not able to find the contact you're looking for, it might be because federation has not been enabled in Microsoft Teams for your company or the other company.
+> If you're not able to find the contact you're looking for, it might be because Teams federation (i.e., "[Teams external access](https://docs.microsoft.com/en-us/microsoftteams/manage-external-access)") has not been enabled.
 Contact your administrator for help.

 ## Make a group call